 If other procedures or rights of appeal can help you resolve your concerns, we will give information and advice to help you.

-Normally you must make your complaint within six months of the event you want to complain about or finding out that you have a reason to complain, but no longer than 12 months after the event itself.
+Normally you must make your complaint within six months of the event you want to complain about, or finding out that you have a reason to complain.

 In exceptional circumstances, we may be able to accept a complaint after the time limit.
 If you feel that the time limit should not apply to your complaint, please tell us why.